HPC Challenge Awards Competition at SC11

 Evaluation and Scoring

-The evaluation committee will select a set of finalists who are invited to give a short presentation at the HPC Challenge Awards BOF at SC11.
-This presentation is judged by the evaluation committee to select the winner.
+The evaluation committee selects a set of finalists who are invited to give a short presentation at BOF session.
+The last one occured at SC16 under the title The 2016 HPC Challenge Awards on Tuesday, November 18, 2014, Room: 273 at 12:15pm-1:15pm.
+The presentations are judged by the evaluation committee to select the winner.
 Multiple winners could be selected.

 The Class 1 awards are decided based on benchmark results and should be a clear cut.
-Benchmark results are accepted up to the last moment.
+Benchmark results are accepted up to the last day before the conference.

 The Class 2 award is more subjective.
 The submission procedure works as follows: